vedad/ITA_2014/README.md

-## Summer project at the Institute of Theoretical Astrophysics
+## Summer project at the Institute of Theoretical Astrophysics, University of Oslo
-This repository contains supplementary work on the lectures notes used in AST2210 - Observational Astronomy at the University of Oslo.
+This repository contains supplementary work on the lectures notes used in AST2210 - Observational Astronomy.
 These notes are originally authored by Professor Viggo Hansteen.